Ocheretyne: Battle of Ocheretyne

 During the Russian invasion of Ukraine, Russian military forces captured the city of Avdiivka on 17 February 2024, located southeast of Ocheretyne.
 On 14–16 April 2024, Russian forces advanced northwards towards Ocheretyne, resulting in a two week-long battle.
 Quickly entering from the southern direction, intense clashes were reported ongoing near the train station on 21 April, with Russia controlling more than 30% of the settlement by 22 April after Ukraine's 115th Mechanized Brigade reportedly fled their front line positions without permission.
 Despite the 47th Mechanized Brigade deploying reserves in the area, Ocheretyne was reportedly captured by Russian forces on 28 April 2024.
 The capture of the village was attributed to a rotational error by Ukrainian military commanders that left the sector mostly undefended and led to Russian forces advancing five kilometers.

 The Russian Ministry of Defence confirmed the capture of Ocheretyne on 5 May 2024.

+Education

+The settlement's public general-education school, Ocheretyne School, occupied a multi-storey Soviet-era building in the centre of Ocheretyne and was renovated in 2015.
+An adjacent indoor swimming pool, built during the Soviet period, operated until 1995.
+Both the school building and the disused pool were destroyed during the fighting and subsequent temporary Russian occupation of the settlement in 2024.